samuelmwangi729/airbnb-clone-project/README.md

 - **Copyright Information:** Intellectual property and rights notices

 Each component will be designed with reusability and visual consistency in mind, forming the building blocks of the application's user interface.
+## 👥 Team Roles

+Successful completion of this project relies on clear role definitions and collaborative teamwork.
+Below are the key roles involved and their responsibilities:

+### Backend Developer
+Responsible for designing and building the server-side logic, APIs, and database interactions.
+They ensure that the backend services are scalable, secure, and efficient, handling data processing and business logic.

+### Database Administrator (DBA)
+Manages the design, implementation, and maintenance of the project’s database systems.
+Ensures data integrity, optimizes queries, handles backups, and monitors database performance to support application needs.

+### Frontend Developer
+Builds the client-side interface using technologies like React, ensuring the application is responsive, accessible, and user-friendly.
+They connect the frontend to backend APIs and work closely with designers to implement UI/UX.

+### DevOps Engineer
+Sets up and manages the deployment pipeline using tools such as Docker and GitHub Actions.
+Responsible for continuous integration and delivery (CI/CD), infrastructure management, and maintaining system reliability.

+### QA Engineer / Tester
+Develops and executes test cases, automates testing where possible, and identifies bugs or issues.
+Ensures the application meets quality standards and functions as intended across different environments.

+### Product Owner
+Acts as the voice of the customer and stakeholders.
+Defines project requirements, prioritizes features, and ensures the development team builds the right product that delivers business value.

+### Project Manager
+Coordinates the project timeline, manages team communication, removes blockers, and ensures deliverables meet deadlines.
+Facilitates agile ceremonies and keeps the team aligned.

+### UX/UI Designer
+Creates wireframes, mockups, and design systems using tools like Figma.
+Ensures the application provides an intuitive and visually appealing user experience aligned with user needs.

+---

+> Clear roles and responsibilities foster efficient collaboration and ensure all aspects of the project are addressed thoroughly.